asafiw/simloud-docs/docs/jenkins/assign-roles-to-users.md

 ![](/home/simloud/IdeaProjects/simloud-docs/static/img/jenkins/assign-roles-to-users/image4.png)

 In the next step, we'll assign users to our newly created group.
-To achieve this, we must:
+To achieve this, we need:

 1. Enter the **Assign Roles** tab in **“Manage and Assign Roles” menu**.
 2. Enter the name of a user into **“User/group to add”** field below “Global roles” section and press the **Add** button.